NativeScript/plugins/packages/animated-circle/README.md

 ```

-2. Use the plugin in markup.
+2. Use the view in markup.
 ```xml
 <stackLayout marginTop={30}>
   <animatedCircle